Tutorial: Create a host pool by using the Azure Marketplace

 For the Windows Virtual Desktop tenant information blade:

-- Enter either the credentials for the tenant admin account.
+- Enter the credentials for the tenant admin account.
 Only service principals with a password credential are supported.

 - Select OK.